 I recently switched my VPS from Linode to Hetzner.
-I got more CPU, RAM and storage for a couple of dollars less.
+I got more CPU, RAM and storage for less money.
 Pretty good right?

 However it wasn’t after I migrated that I found out Hetzner blocks all outgoing port 25 and 465 traffic.